OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
-Our products and services are developed, managed, marketed and sold by a variety of AT&T companies.
+Our products and services are developed, managed, marketed and sold by a variety of our affiliated companies.
+We may share Personal Information internally, including with our affiliated companies that have a different privacy policy.
+When we share information with affiliates having a different privacy policy, we require them to protect it in a way consistent with this Privacy Policy.
 Sharing this information helps us offer you the high quality, seamless and innovative range of products you have come to expect from us.
 Some of these include:

     ' + '

     ' + '*   Wireless voice, data, Internet, home security, automation and remote monitoring services provided by AT&T Mobility and AT&T Digital Life; and

-    ' + '*   The suite of satellite and IPTV services, Voice and High Speed Internet Access services offered by AT&T companies.
+    ' + '*   ' + '

+        The suite of satellite and IPTV services, Voice and High Speed Internet Access services offered by our companies.

     ' + '

+    ' + '

     If one of our subsidiaries does not operate under the AT&T brand, information sharing with that subsidiary is handled as though it is a non-AT&T company.

 ' + '3.
-Do you share my Personal Information with other companies for them to market to me?
+Do you share my Personal Information with other non-AT&T companies for them to market to me?

     ' + '

-    We will only share your Personal Information with other companies for them to use for the marketing of their own products and services when we have your consent.
+    We will only share your Personal Information with other non-AT&T companies for them to use for the marketing of their own products and services when we have your consent.

     ' + '
-4. Are there any other times when you might provide my Personal Information to other companies or entities?
+4. Are there any other times when you might provide my Personal Information to other non-AT&T companies or entities?

     ' + '

     Yes.
-We share your Personal Information with companies that perform services for us, like processing your bill.
-Because we take our responsibility to safeguard your Personal Information seriously, we do not allow those companies to use it for any purpose other than to perform those services, and we require them to protect it in a way consistent with this Policy.
+We share your Personal Information with other, non-AT&T companies that perform services for us, like processing your bill.
+Because we take our responsibility to safeguard your Personal Information seriously, we do not allow those companies to use it for any purpose other than to perform those services, and we require them to protect it in a way consistent with this Privacy Policy.

     ' + '